-Rentals paid under operating leases are charged to the statement of comprehensive income on a straight line basis over the lease term.
+Rentals paid under operating leases are charged to profit or loss on a straight line basis over the lease term.

 1.7 Financial instruments

 The Company only enters into basic financial instruments transactions that result in the recognition of financial assets and liabilities like trade and other accounts receivable and payable.